Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Even assuming the engineering is successful at putting this great wizard hat together as they like to call it, would each and one of us will be spontaneously linking to it?
 Its not like just finding yourself in a isolated or remote area with bad service and not having 4G on you device, causing comms problems with your workmates..

-It's a whole new ball game, it means being on a separate level from everyone else’s, is like being summoned by a machine brain moulding device.
+It’s a whole new ball game, it means being on a separate, opposed level from everyone else’s, it’s like being summoned by a machine brain moulding device.

-Its not I believe plausible to compare it with eye laser technology:
+Its not plausible I beleive to compare it with eye laser technology:

 And after learning all about chips in the brain, I agree—and when Americans eventually learn about it, I think they’ll change their minds.
 History supports this prediction.
 People were super timid about Lasik eye surgery when it first became a thing—20 years ago, 20,000 people a year had the procedure done.
 Then everyone got used to it and now 2,000,000 people a year get laser eye surgery.
 Similar story with pacemakers.
 And defibrillators.
 And organ transplants—which people at first considered a freakish Frankenstein-esque concept.
 Brain implants will probably be the same story.